aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Sets the display mode of the background [BackgroundMode](../../com.aspose.cells/backgroundmode).
+Sets the display mode of the background See [BackgroundMode](../../com.aspose.cells/backgroundmode).

 **Parameters:**
 | Parameter | Type | Description |